 If your credit isn’t great, you’re going to have fewer options when it comes to purchasing electronics, as is the case with purchasing most things.
 One bad credit option for purchasing an electronic device is, of course, to not buy that item.

 Unless the electronic device in question is something vital to your job or another part of your day-to-day life, you’re probably better off waiting until your credit is in a better place before purchasing it.
-And if you’re considering taking out a no credit check loan like a payday loans or a cash advances to pay for electronics, then stop that immediately.

 In the meantime, if you don’t qualify for a traditional credit card, consider a secured credit card.
 A secured credit card requires you to put down some cash as collateral, but you may be able to get one even with poor credit.

 Then you can use that secured credit to make purchases (perhaps even cheaper electronics) and build up your credit.
 Just be sure to pay your bill in full each month and try to spend no more than 30% of your credit limit.
 Admittedly, with a cash deposit securing your credit limit, 30% of your total might not add up to very much.

 Renting a film on a laptop is one thing, but renting a laptop?!